 Tip (of a line) – The part of a fly line that connects to the leader, located in front of the front taper.

-Tippet – The thin, clear line that can be added to a leader to lengthen it or achieve a desired line thickness before attaching a fly.
+Tippet – The thin, clear line that can be added to a leader to lengthen it or achieve the desired line thickness before attaching a fly.

 Tippet rings – Tiny metal rings used to attach tippet to a leader in place of a line-to-line knot.